-It does refer to the importance of mutual recognition between members of a broader community that share values and norms and that is preserved over time.
-Such recognition occurs despite important differences between the members or the partners in a particular conflict.
+It is mutual recognition that are a part of broader community that members wish to preserve, a shared community has some shared values and norms.
+Such recognition occurs despite important differences between the partners in conflict.

 Fallibility (Error-prone)

 The sources of disagreement between reasonable people may be many.
 They may arise from sources as the nature of the evidence, the weight to be given to types of evidence and from differences in basic values and/or worldviews.
 However, reasonable people understand that their own judgement as well as the one of others may be fallible.